Metal Saga: Setting

-The title takes place in a post-apocalyptic world, though presenting a less serious take on the genre, compared to the harsher representations seen in role-playing games such as Final Fantasy VI or Fallout, or movies such as Mad Max or Nausicaa.
+The title takes place in a post-apocalyptic world, though presenting a less serious take on the genre, compared to the harsher representations seen in role-playing games such as Final Fantasy VI or Fallout, or films such as Mad Max or Nausicaa.
 The environment of Metal Saga seems to be relatively unscathed, with a generally healthy ecosystem and no apparent areas of radioactive contamination, perhaps since the apocalypse (referred to as the Great Destruction) happened in the first place in an attempt to destroy humanity to actually save the planet.
 Rather than focusing extensively on mutants and ruffians, many of the enemies encountered are merely machines gone haywire.
 As a result, scavenging such machines and using scavenged parts to build equipment appear to be common activities.

 Additionally, the game includes a good dose of militaristic qualities, with most of the game's battles being fought from within tanks, or other tank-like armored vehicles.
 In essence, the game has very little storyline and mostly non-linear gameplay.
 Like its predecessors, one may choose to take on whichever informal quests one wants, or none at all, but cannot choose to slaughter the entire population of a town on a whim.
 The title features more than half a dozen possible endings, several of which can be obtained less than an hour into the game.
 One ending can even be obtained minutes into the game, making it the shortest possible RPG.

 Characters

 Players can organize a team of up to four characters: the main hero (the "Hunter"), a Mechanic, a Soldier and a mechanized dog.
 Players are free to choose their own party from the available characters and to switch between them during the game.
 There are two mechanics in the game, three fighters (one of these is hidden, and can only join during the later parts of the game) and four dogs.
 Most of the characters in the game have some unique dialogue and further story development during certain side quests.

 During the game, players frequently have the option to purchase home furnishings and gifts which can be sent to both playable and non-playable (female) characters.
 These generally have no effect on gameplay.

-Here is the list of the playable characters: